ibm-cloud-docs/cis/troubleshooting.md

 {: help}
 {: support}

-This error is one of the most common ones you may see.
+This error is one of the most common ones you might see.
 It typically occurs when a portion of a network is unavailable; for example, at the start of a DDoS attack.
-A particular data center may be unavailable for a time.
-Traffic will be re-routed.
+A particular data center might be unavailable for a time.
+Traffic is re-routed.
 It is recommended that you run a trace route.

 Here is what you might see: `Error 502 - bad gateway error`